clingen-data-model/allele/source/allele/index.md

 One feature of canonicalization that differs from common usage is that alleles on amino acid sequences are canonicalized separately from alleles on nucleic acid sequences.
 Alleles that are aggregated into the same CanonicalAllele are assumed to be identical.
 However, because of degeneracy, multiple nucleic acid alleles, which would not be canonically the same, may give rise to the same amino acid allele.
 Therefore, we separate amino acid alleles from nucleic acid alleles for the purposes of canonicalization.

-In addition to simple (contiguous) alleles, the allele model can be used to represent sets of simple alleles that all occur in cis with one another.
+In addition to (contiguous) allele instances , the allele model can be used to represent sets of allele instances that all occur in cis with one another.
 These complex alleles can be used to represent haplotypes such as pharmacogenomic star alleles.

 Conceptual and Resource Models
 ------------------------------